privcount/privcount/README.markdown

     system libs: libssl libssl-dev cffi
     python libs: pyyaml, twisted, pyopenssl, service-identity, cryptography

+    We require OpenSSL version 1.0.2 or later for SHA256-padded RSA encryption.

 Optional graphing extensions (required only for the `plot` subcommand):

     system libs: libpng libpng-devel, #TODO this list is incomplete python libs: numpy, matplotlib

 System libs can be install with `apt-get`, `yum`, `brew`, etc. Python libs can be installed with `pip`, as we explain below.

 # installation

 I recommend using virtual environments to isolate the python environment and avoid conflicts.
 Run the following from the base directory of this package (i.e., the same location of this README).
-(If you're using OS X or ubuntu, you might need to use "sudo -H" before some of the pip commands.)

     pip install virtualenv
     virtualenv --no-site-packages venv